 Account Name: GO FOR NEPAL TREK& EXP PVT LTD

 Account Number: 01905823170013

-Go for Nepal will not accept any draft Cheque which take long process to balance.
+Go for Nepal will not accept any draft Cheque which takes a long process to balance.

-Note: Bank service charge should be paid by the clients themselves at the time of deposit.
+Note: Bank service charges should be paid by the clients themselves at the time of deposit.